mkaldev08/mkaldev08/README.md

 ---

-## ✉️ Entre em Contato
+## ✉️ Get in Touch

-Estou sempre aberto a novas ideias e oportunidades!
-Vamos conversar:
+I'm always open to new ideas, opportunities, or a great tech chat.
+Let's connect:

 <p align="center">
   <a href="mailto:pedrokalueca@gmail.com">